 Intervene at the Right Time to Remove Weeds

 Another valuable way you can keep ahead of weeds?
 The larger weeds grow, the more problematic they become.
 You can beat them from interfering with your crops when you remove them at the right stage, which is referred to as the cotyledon period).

 At this point, the weeds have just formed a single white shoot that tells you “we’re on our way” – if they grow much bigger and develop more than two leaves, their root system will be more established and it will be much more difficult to remove them quickly and easily with tools.
 You’ll want to avoid hand weeding, which is not at all efficient for a busy farmer!
 If they get too big, weeds will also start competing for key resources such as water, nutrients, and sunlight, which will compromise the growth and health of your crops.

-To be sure to intervene at the right time, block weeding time in each of your weekly schedules.
-Weed management has to be a priority!
+To be sure to intervene at the right time, block weeding time into your farm’s weekly schedule.
+Weed management has to be a priority.